cobbzilla/mobiletto-orm/README.md

     const email = 'jimmy@example.com'

     # Every object has a unique 'id' field that is always required and must be unique
-    # For our Account type, we use the username field as the id
+    # However, if typeDef supports alternateID (default enables) you can use 'username' or 'email' as the 'id'
+    # See Alternate IDs below for more info
-    # If an object with the same 'id' already exists, a MobilettoOrmValidationError will be thrown
+    # If an object with the same id already exists, a MobilettoOrmValidationError will be thrown
     # If a race condition is detected (simultaneous create), a MobilettoOrmSyncError will be throw
     const newUser = repository.create({
-        id: username,
         username: username,
         email: email,
         password: 'some_hashed_password'